 Courts are beginning to create multi-district cases even though there aren’t any class-action lawsuits pending for MoM hip replacements.
 Stryker reached a $1 billion average settlement for hip replacement recall with the victims of two of its recalled devices in 2014.

 A court determined that plaintiffs had been harmed by DePuy’s faulty equipment two years later, and DePuy (Johnson & Johnson) made a $1 billion payment to patients and their families.
-More hip replacement litigation cases are in progress, leading to the manufacturers paying substantial metal hip compensation settlements.
+More hip replacement lawsuits are in progress, leading to the manufacturers paying substantial hip replacement lawsuit settlements.

 MDL, or multidistrict litigation, is a procedure that unites at least two manufacturers and enables hundreds or even thousands of comparable plaintiffs from several federal districts to proceed swiftly through the legal system.
 MDL prevents courts from hearing and rehearing the same case repeatedly when so many plaintiffs whose allegations appear nearly identical.
 They’re still in the beginning phases.